zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

     @Override
     // Listen for the onUserOffline callback.
-    // This callback occurs when the broadcaster leaves the channel or drops offline. public void onUserOffline(final int uid, int reason) {
+    // This callback occurs when the host leaves the channel or drops offline. public void onUserOffline(final int uid, int reason) {
         runOnUiThread(new Runnable() {
             @Override